 This report introduces BACOLIKR, a new event detection software package for the error controlled numerical solution of systems of onedimensional time-dependent partial differential equations (PDEs).
-BA-COLIKR employs B-spline Gaussian collocation for the spatial discretization in a spatial error control framework.
-A novel feature of this package is that it allows the user to specify solution dependent conditions that are used to determine a point in time when the specified time and space dependent event occurs.
-The event detection capability in BACOLIKR is based on its use of a modified version of the time integrator, DASKR, which implements time-dependent event detection as well as providing temporal error control.

-BACOLIKR was developed through major modifications of the error control PDE solver, BACOLI, and the DASKR package.
-This report first provides an overview of the BACOLI and DASKR packages and then describes the software modifications required in order to develop BACOL-IKR.
-The rest of the report investigates the application of BACOLIKR to solve a number of PDE-based event detection problems including solution layer-boundary intersection detection and solution layer merge detection in fluid mechanics models, critical tumor mass detection in a brain tumor model, steady state detection in the Cahn-Allen equation and the Gierer-Meinhardt model, and boundary event detection for a heat flow model.
+A novel feature of this package is that it allows the user to specify a solution dependent condition, called an event, and then the software will determine the point in time at which the specified event occurs.
+This feature is a generalization of the well-known event detection capability commonly available in state-of-the-art software for the numerical solution of initial value ordinary differential equations.
+BACOLIKR employs adaptive B-spline Gaussian collocation for the spatial discretization of the PDE system within a spatial error control algorithm.
+The event detection capability in BACOLIKR is based on its use of a modified version of the time integrator, DASKR, which implements time-dependent event detection within a temporal error control algorithm.
+BACOLIKR was developed through modifications of an earlier error control PDE solver, BACOLI.
+This report first provides an overview of the BACOLI and DASKR packages and then describes the software modifications required in order to develop BACOLIKR.
+The rest of the report demonstrates the use of BACOLIKR for the solution of a number of PDE-based event detection problems including solution layer-boundary intersection detection and solution layer merge detection in fluid mechanics models, critical tumor mass detection in a brain tumor model, steady state detection in the Cahn-Allen equation and the Gierer-Meinhardt model, and boundary event detection in a discontinuous heat flow model.